-You may have heard the phrase “there’s more than one way to skin a cat.”
+You may have heard the phrase, “There’s more than one way to skin a cat.”
 Well, there are just as many ways to structure a dental business!
-From sole proprietorship to associateship, partnerships and LLCs to corporations, there are so many ways to build your dental career that it can be a bit daunting to decide which direction to go.
-A joint venture may be the perfect solution for you.
-They offer a great dental practice partnership structure for a variety of career goals!
+From sole proprietorship to associateship, partnerships and LLCs to corporations, there are so many ways to build your dental career that it can be daunting to decide which direction to go.
+A joint venture (JV) may be the perfect solution for you.
+They offer a great dental practice partnership structure for various career goals!

 What Is a Joint Venture Dental Practice Partnership?

 Partnering with a DSO can take many forms.
 Frequently, doctors will join the organization as an employee.
-Sometimes this means following an ownership track to eventually build their own practice through the established avenues offered by the DSO.
-In some cases, however, dentists who have already established their practice may want to partner with an organization for a variety of reasons.
+Sometimes, this means following an ownership track to eventually build their own practice through the established avenues offered by the DSO.
+In some cases, however, dentists who have already established their practice may want to partner with an organization for various reasons.

 Benefits of Joint Ventures

-Forming a joint venture dental practice partnership offers a ton of potential benefits for dentists with an established practice.
+Forming a joint venture dental practice partnership offers many potential benefits for dentists with an established practice.
 First and foremost, a JV can bolster the financial resources your practice can draw from.
 That means potentially better or updated equipment, the potential for renovations, and a better budget for marketing.

 The main goal for any JV is to increase a dental practice’s growth and profitability.
 Depending on the specifics of your JV agreement, your partner may create better opportunities through administrative resources and marketing expertise.
-They may be able to draw on deals for making improvements to the practice which would otherwise be unavailable to you as a sole proprietor.
-For dentists planning for their eventual retirement, a joint venture dental partnership can lay the groundwork for a seamless and profitable exit strategy.
+They may be able to draw on deals to improve the practice, which would otherwise be unavailable to you as a sole proprietor.
+For dentists planning their eventual retirement, a joint venture dental partnership can lay the groundwork for a seamless and profitable exit strategy.

 Best of all, a JV can take some unpleasant parts of the job off your plate!
 As a dentist and business owner, you may find yourself pulled in many directions.
-While you’d probably prefer to spend your whole day serving your patients and executing treatments, business ownership means also finding time for tedious admin work.
-Ideally, a JV can take those parts of the job off your plate, letting you focus completely on your patients, and allow you to retain the leadership and brand recognition you’ve worked so hard to establish.
+While you’d probably prefer to spend your whole day serving your patients and executing treatments, business ownership also means finding time for tedious admin work.
+Ideally, a JV can take those parts of the job off your plate.
+Focus entirely on your patients and retain the leadership and brand recognition you’ve worked hard to establish.

 Differences from Other Dental Practice Partnerships